 Online retailers who started their online shop from their basement or garage, are probably familiar with the next situation.
-Having put up a storage shelf, finding out you need more space and then you’re just cramming everything as good as its gets.
+Having put up a storage shelf, finding out you need more space and then you’re just cramming everything as good as it gets.
 You’re putting goods on top of each other, you lose track of where you have kept things and everything is just becoming one big mess.
-Or maybe you have found some place to set up a second storage shelf, but now there’s less room for walking around freely while picking your items.
+Or maybe you have found someplace to set up a second storage shelf, but now there’s less room for walking around freely while picking your items.

 It’s important to not just buy some storage shelves from a random DIY store nearby.
 Be aware of the size of your items and adjust your shelving units accordingly.
 Some products may be very large, and you don’t want them to stick out in every walking path.
 This could lead to some dangerous situations for you or your workers!

 The smaller the aisles between the shelves, the bigger the actual storage capacity of your warehouse.
 By making your aisles a little bit smaller, you might end up having enough space to add some extra rows of shelves.